philcarter/COMP-109-Syllabus/syllabus/evaluation.md

 [Total Points](#total-points) | [Assignments](#assignments) | [Tests](#tests) | [Tasks](#Orientation)| [Extra Credit](#extra-credit) | [Letter Grades](#course-grade-scale)

-# How will my course grade be calculated?

 ## Total Points
 There is a total of 100 points.
 The course grade is based solely upon completion of a series of activities and three tests.
 A number of Extra Credit opportunities may exist throughout the semester.